apelykh/substituted-words/README.md

 data processing while [TokenClassificationPipeline](https://huggingface.co/transformers/main_classes/pipelines.html?highlight=tokenclassificationpipeline#transformers.TokenClassificationPipeline) takes care of the model inference.

-Both architectures are trained on **train** data subset with *CrossEntropyLoss*, *AdamW* optimizer and a linear learning rate scheduler.
+The original training set was split into *dev* (10000 randomly selected sequences from the file) and *train* (the rest of the sequences).
+Both architectures were trained on the resulting *train* set while a *dev* set was used for model validation during training. *CrossEntropyLoss*, *AdamW* optimizer and a linear learning rate scheduler were used for training both models.

 ## Running the models